Parichehr13/EEG-Processing/README.md

 ﻿# EEG Processing Project

-This repository is organized as one end-to-end EEG research pipeline.
-Each stage contains code, figures, and a report.

-## About

 End-to-end EEG processing portfolio covering preprocessing, ICA-based artifact removal, ERP analysis, time-frequency analysis, and motor-imagery decoding.

 ## Project Pipeline